 I have taught at the University of Arizona since 1991.
 I was the first hire in W. David Kingery's Culture, Science and Technology Program and taught the history and sociology of technology in both Anthropology and the College of Engineering.
 At that time I did mostly ethnoarchaeological and archaeological research on African iron smelting technology.
-From 2003 to 2008 I coordinated the NSF/University of Arizona IGERT Program in Archaeological Sciences, which has so far produced 22 PhDs, with another 11 on track to graduate in 2013 and 2014.
+From 2003 to 2008 I coordinated the NSF/University of Arizona IGERT Program in Archaeological Sciences, which has so far produced 23 PhDs, with another 10 on track to graduate in 2013 and 2014.
 I have a well-equipped laboratory in Anthropology for optical techniques (petrography, metallography, ore microscopy) and collaborate with isotope geochemist Joaquin Ruiz to use heavy isotopes (lead and strontium) for provenance of non-ferrous metals, turquoise, glass and glazes.
 My recent work in archaeometallurgy is on tin and bronze production in South Africa and on copper smelting in north coastal Peru.
-I am also doing collaborative ceramic provenance studies in Botswana, New Mexico and New Caledonia.
+I am also doing collaborative studies of ceramic provenance by optical petrography in Botswana, New Mexico and New Caledonia.
 I am a member of the Editorial Board for Journal of Archaeological Science, Journal of African Archaeology, and Ethnoarchaeology.

 Ph.D. in Anthropology, Yale University